x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/use-transport-rules-to-inspect-message-attachments-exchange-2013-help.md

 ![Dialog box to select attachment-related rules](images/JJ674307.2ae4a179-bfd2-4a0e-abe1-53ed4e9e3368(EXCHG.150).jpg "Dialog box to select attachment-related rules")

 For more information about transport rules, including the full range of conditions and actions that you can choose, see [Mail flow or transport rules](mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md).
 Exchange Online Protection (EOP) and hybrid customers can benefit from the transport rules best practices provided in [Best practices for configuring EOP](https://technet.microsoft.com/en-us/library/jj723164\(v=exchg.150\)).
-If you're ready to start creating rules, see [Manage transport rules](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+If you're ready to start creating rules, see [Manage transport rules in Exchange 2013](manage-transport-rules-exchange-2013-help.md).

 ## Inspect the content within attachments

 You can use the transport rule conditions in the following table to examine the content of attachments to messages.
 For these conditions, only the first 150 KB of an attachment is inspected.
 In order to start using these conditions when inspecting messages, you need to add them to a transport rule.
-Learn about creating or changing rules at [Manage transport rules](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+Learn about creating or changing rules at [Manage transport rules in Exchange 2013](manage-transport-rules-exchange-2013-help.md)

 <table>
 <colgroup>